 The objective of the Foundation is to:

 Broaden the remit of the College’s pursuits and further the objects identified in the Constitution.
-The Foundation supports emergency medicine in four key areas through Grants, Awards and Scholarships:
+The Foundation supports emergency medicine in three key areas through sponsorship, grants, awards and scholarships:

 - Indigenous Leaders

 The Scholarships, Grants, and Awards are open to:

 - International medical professionals.

 How can I donate to the ACEM Foundation?

 There are three ways you can support the ACEM Foundation:

 - Bequest in your Will